mmomtchev/Forez/README.md

 This is the first study of the Forez family since the chronicles of Jean-Marie de la Mure in 1675 and uses a number of documents that were not available to him - especially the the *Rothelin continuation of the History of William of Tyre* written at the end of the 13th century in the Holy Lands - which were not brought back to Europe until much later.

-### Count Willelme of Lyon and Forez, nicknamed Willelme the Old
+### Count Willelme (Gillin / Vuidelin) of Lyon and Forez, nicknamed Willelme the Old

+De la Mure's account of Willelme is particularly confusing.
+According to the 1675 edition, there are two successive counts, Gillin (Vuildelin) and Willelme, but the authors of the 1860 conclude that this must be the same person.

-Willelme was one of the leaders of the First Crusade of Godfrey of Bouillon.
+He is one of the leaders of the First Crusade of Godfrey of Bouillon.
 He is not directly related to the other Forez knights who were from the second Forez house.

+(*!! check William of Tyre, he may be mentioned*)

 ### Count Guigues (Guy) III of Forez and Lyon